andsfonseca/open-smart-fit/README.md

 Retrieves Smartfit JSON with a list of Gym locations including their general information.

-Returns a list of gyms in the standard format of Smartfit.com.br [ILocation](#ilocation)
+Returns a list of gyms in the standard format of Smartfit.com.br [ILocation](#ilocation).

 ```ts
 let locations: ILocations[] = await Gyms.getRawData()